mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/personalized-offers/update.md

 **Response**

-A successful response returns the updated details of the placement, including placement id.
+A successful response returns the updated details of the personalized-offer, including `id`.

 ```json
 {